Faith-Point/Backend/docs/contributing/workflow.md

 ### 1.3.
 Pull Request (PR) to `develop`
 - After completing the feature development, create a PR from the `feature/newFeature` branch to the `develop` branch.
-- After code review, merge the PR into the `develop` branch.
+- Use **Squash and Merge** to combine all commits from the feature branch into a single commit before merging into `develop`.
+This keeps the `develop` history clean and organized.

 ## 2. Testing in Staging (`homolog`)

 ### 2.1.
 PR from `develop` to `homolog`
 - After merging the `feature/newFeature` PR into `develop`, create a PR from the `develop` branch to the `homolog` branch.
-- After code review and confirming the feature is ready for testing, merge the PR into the `homolog` branch.
+- Use **Create a Merge Commit** to preserve the complete history and create a clear merge commit.
+This helps track the integration of changes from `develop` to `homolog`.

 ### 2.2.
 Testing on the `homolog` Branch
 - Conduct thorough testing on the `homolog` branch to ensure the new feature works correctly and does not introduce bugs.